googlearchive/ChromeWebLab/Sketchbots/hw/MindstormsTutorial/README.md

 ---

-*NOTES:*
+*NOTE:*

-*The Lego Mindstorms NXT sketchbot is NOT a high-precision drawing robot by any means.
+*The Lego Mindstorms NXT sketchbot is NOT a high-precision drawing robot--far from it.
 This is primarily due to its physical motor limitations and loose tolerances.
 However, it does demonstrate how a complete drawing system works, by going from web interface to physical sketch and providing a great jumping off point for anyone interested in building more advanced drawing machines using the Chrome Web Lab's Sketchbot library.*

-*Also note that this tutorial assumes some basic knowledge about programming in JavaScript, using the terminal and assembling mechanical (albeit simplified lego-based) parts.*

 ---